renec-chain/renec/docs/src/running-validator/validator-start.md

 5. Enable swap with `sudo swapon -a` and mount the tmpfs with `sudo mount /mnt/solana-accounts/`
 6. Confirm swap is active with `free -g` and the tmpfs is mounted with `mount`

-Now add the `--accounts /mnt/solana-accounts` argument to your `solana-validator` command-line arguments and restart the validator.
+Now add the `--accounts /mnt/solana-accounts` argument to your `renec-validator` command-line arguments and restart the validator.

 ### Account indexing